example42/example42.github.io/_posts/2017-10-08-introducing-psick-infrastructure-module.md

 ---
 layout: blog
-title: Tip of the Week 41 - Introducing PSICK - The Puppet infrastrucutre module
+title: Tip of the Week 41 - Introducing PSICK - The Infrastructure Puppet module
 ---

 We have talked in the past about [PSICK](https://github.com/example42/psick), example42's Puppet control-repo which provides an integrated, powerful and customisable Puppet setup.